USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch06_req_lib.md

 # Required Libraries #

-The CMAQ programs require a set of third-party libraries that must be installed on the users system before CMAQ can be compiled and run.
+The CMAQ programs require a set of third-party libraries that must be installed on the user's system before CMAQ can be compiled and run.
 These libraries control the data flow through CMAQ, define the binary file formats used by the CMAQ input and output files, and control how CMAQ functions in a multiple-processor computing environment.
 The [Input/Output Applications Programming Interface (I/O API)](#IOAPI) and the [Network Common Data Form (netCDF)](#NCF) are required for all applications of CMAQ.
 The [Message Passing Interface (MPI)](#MPI) is only required for multiple-processor applications of CCTM.
 Brief descriptions of these three libraries are provided in this section.
 For additional information, including how to compile and configure these libraries, refer to the documentation associated with each library.

 <a name=IOAPI></a>